Month 1, Day 30, Saturday 3:30 p.m.

 The older copper said something to his younger partner, gesturing for them to leave, but the young man ignored him, stepping around the stall to drag the woman out into the street by her arm.

 Huntley settled back, crossing his arms.
 “This isn’t a negotiation.
 Even if I was inclined to abandon my duties, which I’m not, Katerin would kill me.
-The shopkeep will be fine.
+The proprietress will be fine.
 At most, the coppers will mess the stall up a little and make her come in for questioning.
 That’s half a day’s earnings gone.
-If I go out there, all it gives us is a minor show of force against two beat coppers who don’t even matter.
+If I go out there, all it gives us is a minor show of force against two beat coppers who don’t much matter.
 Either I threaten them and they come back more angry, with a legitimate reason to arrest me, or I bribe them to go away and we still look weak.”

 “I think it could be worse for her—”